Walking Dead Timeline Explained: When All 7 Shows Take Place

 August 25, 2010 - September 9, 2010

 Spinoffs begin to muddle when the Walking Dead shows take place.
 Billed as a prequel to the main series, Fear the Walking Dead begins slightly before its predecessor in the period of time when Rick Grimes was in a coma.
-This puts the series premiere on August 25, 2010, in real-world dates, then it covers approximately two weeks of story.
+This puts the series premiere on August 25, 2010, which covers approximately two weeks of story.

 This takes Madison and her family from the moment they first notice the undead to their arrival at Victor Strand's yacht on outbreak day 16.
 The series shows what happens to the world (at least in California) during the initial outbreak by focusing on Madison, Chris, Alicia, Nick, and more.
 It also introduced most of the characters who would carry the series through the first few seasons, although very few of them would last to the end of the show.
 The last day for this season was September 9, 2010.